 Other areas to stay in Boston

-A relatively safe area of Boston is the historically Italian neighborhood of the North End.
-In this this splendid area you can visit landmarks such as the Paul Revere House.
-Hanover Street is the main street filled with eateries such as Bricco, Mike’s Pastry and Caffe Vittoria.
-The small streets of the North End amplify noises, which does not make for a quiet stay.
-The Battery Wharf Hotel is within walking distance of the North End but eliminates the noisy sounds of the area.
-Haymarket and Government Center are train stations close to the North End.
-These stations can connect you to shopping centers such as Cambridge Side Galleria or the airport.
+The historically Italian neighborhood of the North End is a relatively safe area of Boston.
+In this this splendid area you can visit many landmarks, such as the Paul Revere House, Pierce-Hichborn House, Union Wharf or St Stephen’s Church.
+Hanover Street is the main street, filled with eateries like Bricco, Mike’s Pastry and Caffe Vittoria.
+The small streets of the North End amplify noise, which does not make for a quiet stay, but what North End lacks in quiet it makes up in atmosphere.
+If you want to escape the noise, the Battery Wharf Hotel is a haven.
+Haymarket and Government Center are train stations close to the North End, which can connect you to shopping centers such as Cambridge Side Galleria, or to Logan International Airport.

-Beautifully structed Victorian-style houses line the streets of the South End.
+Beautifully constructed Victorian houses line the streets of the South End.
 The quietness of Peters Park and the Blackstone Park make this a great place to stay.
-The South End is home to many clinics, which care to the homeless and rehab patients.
-Staying south of Washington Avenue is always a good idea for a tourist.
+The South End is home to many clinics, which care for homeless and rehab patients.
+Staying south of Washington Avenue is a good idea for tourists.
 Shawmut Avenue and the SoWA Open Market are great places to shop for gifts, fresh food and more.
-You can easily walk to the Back Bay or Chinatown from the South End.
+You can easily walk to Back Bay or Chinatown from the South End.
 The Silver and Orange Lines of the train station give you easy access to other parts of Boston.

-South Boston is the original neighborhood of many Irish immigrants.
-Nowadays, there is a diverse group of races that mingle together.
-The best place to stay in Southie is Boston’s Seaport Hotel because it is stunning location by the water and close proximity to restaurants and shops.
-Sullivan’s Castle Island is a remarkable landmark restaurant that is family-owned since 1951 that offers delicious lobster rolls and clam chowder.
-The closest subway lines that stop near South Boston is the Red Line but I would recommend an Uber when traveling at night.
-To avoid busy or inebriated crowds, it best to get up to the Seaport District for a quiet for fun night out.
+South Boston, also known as Southie, is the original neighborhood of many Irish immigrants to Boston.
+Nowadays, it welcomes a diverse group of races and nationalities that mingle together.
+The best place to stay in Southie is Boston’s Seaport Hotel, a stunning location by the water and in close proximity to restaurants and shops.
+Sullivan’s Castle Island, a remarkable landmark restaurant that has been family-owned since 1951, offers the typical New England fare of lobster rolls and clam chowder.
+The closest T line that stop near South Boston is the Red Line, but Uber is a safer choice when traveling at night.
+Southie is very animated at night, but if you want to avoid busy or drunken crowds, you can head to the Seaport District for a less hectic night out.

 This student village is home to the famous Boston College and Harvard Business School.
 Other must-see stops in this area are Union Square, Oak Square and McMullen Museum of Art.
-Public transportation is easy with the Green Line (B-service) which takes you to places such as Washington St., Packard’s Corner and Chestnut Hill Ave.
-If you are in the mood for magic supplies or unconventional gifts then you should check out Ritual Arts at 153 Harvard Avenue.
-Similar to other parts of the Boston area, the evening hours make this area a little less safe than other parts of Boston.
+Public transportation is easy with the Green Line (B-service) which takes you to Washington Street, Packard’s Corner or Chestnut Hill Avenue.
+If you are after magical supplies or unconventional gifts, check out Ritual Arts at 153 Harvard Avenue.
+The area is less safe at night than Downtown or some of the more residential parts of Boston.

-Beacon Hill is beaming with historical landmarks such as Boston Common and Massachusetts Statehouse.
-Given close proximity to the statehouse, this area is safe to visit.
-Places like the Sevens Ale House and Beacon Hill Pub, are perfect spots to start happy hour.
-Once happy hour is over, head over to Guilt, 6B Lounge or the Icon Nightclub to dance the night away.
-Comfortable and affordable hotels to stay at in Beacon Hill are the Beacon Hill Hotel & Bistro and Found Hotel Boston Common.
-The closest “T” stations to Beacon Hill are Tremont Street, Beacon Street and Park Street, which give you access to the airport, shopping centers and the cinema.
+Beacon Hill is redolent with historical landmarks, such as Boston Common and the Massachusetts Statehouse.
+Given its close proximity to the Statehouse, most of the area is safe to visit at all times, except for Boston Common, which is best avoided at night.
+Places like the Sevens Ale House and Beacon Hill Pub are perfect spots for happy hour.
+After Happy Hour and dinner in one of the areas good restaurants, head over to Guilt, 6B Lounge or the Icon Nightclub to dance the night away.
+The Beacon Hill Hotel & Bistro and Found Hotel Boston Common are comfortable and affordable hotels in Beacon Hill.
+The closest “T” stations to Beacon Hill are Tremont Street, Beacon Street and Park Street, which give you access to the Logan International, shopping centers and cinemas.

-The Emerald Necklace of parks is one of the famous landmarks in Jamaica Plain which includes Jamaicaway and Jamaica Pond.
-Forest Hills Station is the center train station that welcomes you to other areas in Boston such as Jackson Square and Hyde Park.
+The Emerald Necklace of parks is one of the famous landmarks in Jamaica Plain, which includes Jamaicaway and Jamaica Pond.
+Forest Hills Station also welcomes you to other areas in Boston, such as Jackson Square and Hyde Park.
 The Tres Gatos is an original restaurant that doubles as a tapas bar and bookstore.
-Jamaica Plain is not always regarded as the safest area in Boston.
-It is best to travel with someone or get an Uber to drive you place at night.
+Jamaica Plain is not considered the safest area in Boston, so at night it’s best to travel in a group or get a Uber.

 Charlestown is the oldest neighborhood in Boston.
-The Interstate 93, Route 99 and US 1 are all roads that give visitors access via car or bus to Charlestown.
-The MBTA’s Orange Line serves many parts of the area for easy public transportation to the airport, Faneuil Hall and Quincy Market.
-Although there was once the Charlestown State Prison it has been converted to the Bunker Hill Community College.
-This area is moderately safe for visitors to enjoy a trip to the Bunker Hill Monument or Charlestown Navy Yard.
-The Constitution Inn is a affordable and safe place to stay, that offers services from Boston’s YMCA such a yoga, sauna and a basketball court.
+The Interstate 93, Route 99 and US 1 give visitors access by car or bus to Charlestown.
+The MBTA’s Orange Line serves many parts of the area and provides easy public transportation to the airport, Faneuil Hall and Quincy Market.
+Although there was once a Charlestown State Prison, it has been converted into the Bunker Hill Community College.
+This area is moderately safe for visitors who want to enjoy a trip to the Bunker Hill Monument or Charlestown Navy Yard.
+The Constitution Inn is an affordable and safe place to stay and offers services from Boston’s YMCA such a yoga, sauna and a basketball court.